cyrus-and/playground/README.md

 The default `Makefile` rule (`try`) runs a disposable docker container, use `run` to keep the container.

 For convenience, a temporary randomly-named host folder is attached to `~user/playground/`.
-The actual folder name is stored in the `PLAYGROUND` environment variable and its content outlives the container so the user should take care of the cleanup if needed.
+The actual folder name is stored in the `PLAYGROUND` environment variable and its content may outlive the container.

 ### Run X applications on macOS